luferrer/expected_cost/README.md

-# Average cost
+# Expected cost

-Methods for computing the average cost on an evaluation dataset.
+Methods for computing the expected cost on an evaluation dataset.
-Given a matrix of user-defined costs for each combination of true class and decision made by the system, this metric is given by the average of the costs across all samples in the dataset.
+Given a matrix of user-defined costs for each combination of true class and decision made by the system, this metric is estimated as the average of the costs across all samples in the dataset.

 The decisions needed for evaluation of the cost can be: